 It is possible to start trading with small amounts, part of the reason why there is so much activity in terms of forex day trading.
 So, too, with swing trading where you hold a position for several days to benefit from currency fluctuations.

 But forex trading is about more than hit and run trading.
 If you can take a longer-term view and the money to back it up, long term investing is available too.
 In these circumstances, traders will need to have a firm grasp of the foreign markets and currencies.

 Forex newbies should find a reputable broker to do the heavy lifting.
 Find a broker that is regulated and has a proven track record stretching back at least five years.

 A reputable broker will follow government regulations to the letter and be happy to do so.
-Once you have found your broker, open an account, and start with baby steps at the beginning.
+Once you have found your broker, open an account, download a trading platform and start with baby steps at the beginning.
 Don’t put your shirt on the line until you fully understand what you are doing.

 If you are new to forex trading, your number one priority should be to educate yourself about the forex marketplace.
 The phrase, knowledge is power, has never been more apt.
 For this purpose we wrote an additional article about the Best Forex Book for Beginners.